mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.md

     * from storage to storage
         * assign a reference

+## tools
+* infura
+    * is a kind of node storage (cluster)
+    * set of tools that provides its services for integrating your application with the Ethereum network
+    * you do not need to run your local blockchain for the mainnet and testnets
+        * example: MetaMask internally uses an Infura link to connect to the Ethereum blockchain
+    * also host the Inter Planetary File System (IPFS) nodes and the IPFS public gateway
+* Truffle
+    * development environment/framework for smart contracts
+    * can be included in projects as a build dependency
+* Remix
+    * IDE in the browser
+* linters
+    * analyze the given source code and report programming errors, bugs, and stylistic errors
+    * two commonly used linter tools available
+        * solhint - provides security and style guideline-specific validations
+        * ethlint -  similar to solhint
+* solidity-coverage
+    * ode coverage tool specifically designed for Solidity smart contracts

 ## smart contract
 * program (bytecode) deployed and executed in the Ethereum Virtual Machine (EVM)
 * stored on the Ethereum blockchain